 2. General to specific: How have you demonstrated self-management and transferable skills in your work?

 The Skills Center at CareerOneStop is a great place to start identifying your skills.
 This Career Lab article shows how to describe your accomplishments with specific examples.
-This Card Sort for skills is a helpful tool.
 Learn more about assessing your skills at the Daily PlanIt Sticky Wiki.
 Make a Development Plan to learn more skills.

 In part four you will examine your beliefs.